Frequently Asked Questions

 Understanding the Numbering Structure

-Saint Vincent and the Grenadines uses the country code +1 and the area code 784.
-This, combined with a 7-digit subscriber number, creates the complete phone number.
-Let's break down the structure:
+Saint Vincent and the Grenadines uses country code +1 and area code 784.
+Area code 784 replaced the original 809 area code on June 1, 1998.
+Combined with a 7-digit subscriber number, this creates the complete phone number format:

-You should note that the plus sign (+) represents the international prefix, which varies by country but signals an international call.
-For example, in the United States and Canada, the international prefix is
+The plus sign (+) represents the international prefix, which varies by country.
+In the United States and Canada, dial

 011

-This code provides a basic validation framework.
-You should adapt and extend it based on your specific needs, including checks for valid prefixes and handling edge cases.
-Consider using a dedicated library like
+Adapt this validation framework to your specific requirements, including checks for valid prefixes and edge case handling.
+Use a dedicated library like

 libphonenumber-js

 for more robust and internationally compliant validation.
-Remember to keep your prefix lists updated as mobile and landline ranges can change.Best Practices for Technical Implementation
+Keep your prefix lists updated as mobile and landline ranges can change.Best Practices for Phone Number Implementation

-Beyond basic validation, several best practices will ensure your application handles phone numbers correctly and efficiently.
+Follow these best practices to ensure your application handles phone numbers correctly and efficiently:

 libphonenumber-js